udaydhanush0207/FLAG_MGO_Dashboard_Lead_Acceleration/Conference Day/README.md

 | **Miscellaneous Setup** | Logistics, crew support, signage | $300 |

 **Subtotal:** ≈ **$3,200** — within FLAG’s $15K marketing budget allocation.
-If we have, the items like TV, Booth setup items, we can give more premium goodies around 3k$ budget with video inclusion.
 ---
+## Total Budget - If we have, all the setup item like TV, booth space and all, we can spend on premium goodies and additional marketing where budget will be same around ~ $3000 including client pay.

 ## Booth Demo Flow